specilaist/portfolioReact/README.md

 * Allows prospective employers and collaborators an organized platform to contact me and see my work.

 ## Organization
-* This will be a React based website that has three pages to show Projects, information About Me, and ways for people to Contact Me.
+* This will is a React based website that has three pages to show Projects, information About Me, and ways for people to Contact Me.
 I am using React Router DOM to organize the pages.
 A card component is rendering the project cards using the map funtion.
 Visitor information and comments can be logged on a server and sent to my email.

 # My Steps
    * Making the Nav Bar was pretty easy because I copied the form from the Bootstrap website.